Best practices for QR code legibility: ensuring high-quality and readable codes

 Determining the purpose of QR code use

-• Who is the target audience for the QR code campaign?: Understanding your audience helps tailor the QR code content and placement to their preferences and behaviors.
+• Who is the target audience for the QR code campaign?

 Determining the purpose of QR code use